Restore or Reset NTFS Permissions in Windows 10 Effectively (5 Ways)

 “Hello!
 We had an incident on the computer and some NTFS permissions from a folder structure even volume have been removed.
 What should I do to reset NTFS file permission in our Windows 7?
 Is the way difficult or easy because we don’t have much experience on computer?

 Besides, I’m wondering if any of GUI tool could do a backup for all vital data, so that we could restore NTFS permissions as simple as restore a backup image when necessary.
 Maybe I can schedule a daily backup to keep it up to date.
 Any advice would be appreciated.”

-What does NTFS permissions do in Windows?
+What does NTFS permission in Windows do?

-Reset NTFS security permissions
+Way 1: Reset NTFS security permissions with ICACLS command line

 1. Open Command Prompt and run as administrator and navigate through the tree of folders you need to fix.

-Backup and restore NTFS permissions
+Way 2: Backup and restore NTFS permissions with ICACLS command line

 1. Open Command Prompt and run as administrator.